deltaryz/sharez/README.md

 `pip install pysimplegui`

 ### Usage:
 Either manually trigger the script with `python capture.py`, or create a keyboard shortcut that runs that command.
-Append `--rm` to remove the local copy of the video after uploading.

-You may then click and drag to select the region to record, at which point the recording will immediately begin.
+Click and drag to select the region to record, and the recording will immediately begin.

-There will be a stop button below or above the recording region, which will then immediately upload the video to transfer.sh and copy a shareable URL to the clipboard.
+There will be an OK button below or above the recording region, when pressed it will immediately stop recording and upload the video to transfer.sh, and then copy a shareable URL to the clipboard.

-### Disclaimer:

-This is an ugly, messy hackjob and I have not been sober for any part of its creation
+Commandline Flags:
+* `--rm` - remove the video file after script runs
+* `--no-upload` - do not upload to transfer.sh